Svoboda (political party): Neo-Nazism and political extremism

 Svoboda has been described as an antisemitic and sometimes a neo-Nazi party by some journalists, organizations that monitor hate speech, Jewish organizations such as the Ukrainian Jewish Committee, and political opponents.

-Leader of Svoboda, Oleh Tyahnybok has said that a "Muscovite-Jewish mafia" controls Ukraine and has attacked what he says is the "criminal activities of organized Jewry in Ukraine".
+In 2004, leader of Svoboda, Oleh Tyahnybok said that a "Muscovite-Jewish mafia" controls Ukraine and attacked in 2005 what he said is the "criminal activities of organized Jewry in Ukraine".
 Svoboda advisor Yuriy Mykhalchyshyn started a blog called "'Joseph Goebbels Political Research Centre" in 2005, later changing "Joseph Goebbels" to "Ernst Jünger."
 Mykhalchyshyn wrote a book in 2010 citing works by Nazi theorists Ernst Röhm, Gregor Strasser and Goebbels.
 Elsewhere Mykhalchyshyn referred to the Holocaust as a "period of Light in history".
 According to Segodnya, the party's 2011 congress was addressed by Andrey Sereda, the leader of the band Komu Vnyz, who describes himself as a "selective anti-Semite" and who allegedly gave a Nazi-style salute (which a fellow band member described as a roman salute rather than a Nazi gesture).